Washington Redskins confirm name to be changed - France 24

 The Washington Post reported that the team had a preferred choice for a replacement name, but were working through trademark issues surrounding the tag.

-Rivera, one of only a handful of minority head coaches in the NFL, said earlier this month that he believed the new name be respectful of Native American culture and the military.
+Rivera, one of only a handful of minority head coaches in the NFL and also the son of an army officer, said earlier this month that he believed the new name should show respect to Native American culture while giving a nod to the US military.

 © 2020 AFP